 \subsection{Generalization Results}

-In this section, we examine the generalization ability of the \rdml{} over the choice of $\alpha$, for answering the second research question.
-We focus on the test performance of \texttt{CIFAR100} and \texttt{Flowers102}.
-The other results are placed in the supplemental material.
+Here, we examine the generalization ability of \rdml{} regarding the choice of $\alpha$.
+We focus on the test performance of \texttt{CIFAR100} and \texttt{Flowers102}, while the other results are included in the SD.

-First of all, we check the base loss for the test data with regard to the \texttt{CIFAR100} dataset in~\cref{fg:cifar_val_loss}.
-It is commonly agreed in the machine learning community that the training loss can be constantly decreased while the test loss will be climbing after a certain point.
-In~\cref{fg:cifar_val_loss}, the test loss of a single model (either GoogLeNet, ResNet34, or VGG16) perfectly replicates this agreement.
-However, \rdml{} is able to contain this growth tendency of test loss for all students; and, clearly, the capability of preventing this increase gets enhanced as $\alpha$ becomes larger, i.e. setting a prior with smaller variance.
+To begin,~\cref{fg:cifar_val_loss} illustrates the evaluation of the base loss on the test data using the \texttt{CIFAR100} dataset.
+It is widely acknowledged in the machine learning community that, beyond a certain point, while the training loss can be continuously reduced, the test loss will typically start to increase.
+As demonstrated in~\cref{fg:cifar_val_loss}, the test loss of a single model (either GoogLeNet, ResNet34, or VGG16) replicates this agreement.
+However, \rdml{} is able to constrain this growth tendency of test loss for all students.
+Also, the capability of preventing this increase gets enhanced as $\alpha$ becomes larger, i.e., setting a prior with smaller variance.
 Moreover, we observe that \rdml{} with larger $\alpha$ significantly reduces the fluctuations in the test loss, i.e., the variance is being reduced for the test loss (though it still maintains a reasonable amount of uncertainty).
-It shows that $\alpha=2$ for GoogLeNet over-regularizes the model and thus performs slightly worse than that with $\alpha=1.5$.
-In the classification problem, the test base loss is the negative likelihood of the unseen data and it can be optimized via \rdml{}.
-The results indicate that \rdml{} is able to achieve better generalizations through tuning the parameter $\alpha$.
+It depicts that $\alpha=2$ for GoogLeNet over-regularizes the model and thus performs slightly worse than that with $\alpha=1.5$.
+In the classification problem, the test base loss approximates the negative likelihood of the unseen data which can be optimized via \rdml{}.
+The results suggest that \rdml{} is able to acquire better generalizations through tuning the parameter $\alpha$.

 Similar patterns are observed while checking the test accuracy in~\cref{fg:cifar_val_acc}.
-In regard to ResNet34, starting from epoch $60$, the single model boosts its accuracy since the learning rate is decayed, but rapidly receives a drop in the accuracy.
-However, it shows that this drop can be significantly mitigated by \rdml{} and achieve the best outcome when $\alpha=2$ within the range of our choices.
+In regard to ResNet34, starting from epoch 60, the single model boosts its accuracy since the learning rate is decayed, but rapidly encounters a decrease in accuracy.
+However, \rdml{} can significantly mitigate the performance decrease and achieve the best outcome when $\alpha=2$ within the range of our choices.
 Correspondingly, the results for ResNet34 in~\cref{fg:cifar_val_loss} show a loss increase during the same period.
-As shown, \rdml{} can limit this loss increasing speed and can limit harder with greater $\alpha$.
+As shown, \rdml{} can limit this loss increasing speed and can limit harder with a greater value of $\alpha$.